ayush585/proof-of-pothole/README.md

 ## Architecture Notes
 - All logic lives client-side; no backend dependencies.
 - Modules (`app.js`, `classify.js`, `map.js`, `csv.js`, `utils.js`) are ES modules to keep integration points clean.
-- OpenCV, Ed25519/WebCrypto, IPFS (web3.storage), and Firebase hooks are deferred but signposted with TODOs and modular boundaries.
+- OpenCV, Ed25519/WebCrypto, Web3.Storage, and Firebase Firestore live entirely in-browser through ES modules, keeping integration points modular.

 ## Publish & Discover Flow
 1. Capture and classify potholes on the main page (`index.html`).
 Signed reports accumulate in your session.
 2. Hit **Publish Pack** to bundle the signed reports and resized images into a ZIP pack.
    - The ZIP is uploaded to Web3.Storage and registered in Firestore (`packs/{packId}`) with its CID and hash.
 3. Open **Community Feed** (`feed.html`) to browse packs per channel, import them, and verify signatures + image hashes client-side.
+4. Judges can jump straight to **Verify Pack** (`verify.html`) to audit any CID or ZIP without touching Firestore.
-4. Verified reports are plotted on the Leaflet map.
+5. Verified reports are plotted on the Leaflet map.
 Duplicates (nullifier + timestamp) are skipped automatically.

 ## Next Milestones
-1. Replace `classify.js` stub with real OpenCV.js pipeline (edge detection, contour analysis, severity heuristics).
+1. Train thresholds on labeled pothole samples and expose severity calibration controls.
-2. Build verifier/observer view with expanded dedupe logic and additional map UX polish.
+2. Expand verifier/observer UX with channel filters, bulk downloads, and richer map overlays.
 3. Layer in Ed25519-based pack aggregation, nullifier rotation safeguards, and Firebase channel discovery.